 The swiping process is easy, but it's also secure with no card or customer data being stored in your phone.
 Instead it's sent over an encrypted connection for processing, and then that's the processing done.

 However, there is a different device required for contactless payments, which allows not just for chip and pin cards to be read, but also use Apple Pay for payments.
-These cost $49 per device as required.

 Altogether, Square make taking transactions a painless process, and the card reader is both easy to use and simple to work with.
 The charges are very reasonable, too.